huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_3.rst

     In a scenario with multiple egos, a single-ego policy is copied and pasted into every ego.
 Each ego is stepped independently by calling their respective :attr:`~smarts.core.agent.Agent.act` function.
-In short, multiple egos are executed in a distributed manner.
-The single-ego policy should be capable of accounting for and interacting with other egos, if any are present.
+In short, multiple policies are executed in a distributed manner.
+The single-ego policy should be capable of accounting for and interacting with other ego vehicles, if any are present.

 Each ego is supposed to track and follow its specified leader (i.e., lead vehicle) in a single file or in a platoon fashion.
 Name of the lead vehicle to be followed is given to the ego through its